WaffleDevs/shapez-mods/readme.md

 how to make a mod (use example mod) for achievement lib (the complicated way)

-install and setup https://www.npmjs.com/package/create-shapezio-mod (guide there)
+   - Install and setup https://www.npmjs.com/package/create-shapezio-mod (guide there)

-copy the contents of the [example mod](https://github.com/WaffleDevs/shapez-mods/blob/main/achievement-lib-cli-example-mod.js) into src/{mod}/js/main.js
+   - Copy the contents of the [example mod](https://github.com/WaffleDevs/shapez-mods/blob/main/achievement-lib-cli-example-mod.js) into src/{mod}/js/main.js

-run yarn dev in the root of your shapez mods
+   - Put achievement lib into the root/mods/folder

-put achievement lib into the root/mods/ folder
+   - Run yarn dev in the root of your shapez mods

 Boom.